soc/scala-lang/documentation/glossary/index.md

 * #### bound variable
 A bound variable of an expression is a variable that’s both used and defined inside the expression.
 For instance, in the function literal expression `(x: Int) => (x, y)`, both variables `x` and `y` are used, but only `x` is bound, because it is defined in the expression as an `Int` and the sole argument to the function described by the expression.

+* #### boxing and unboxing
+Over the lifetime of a value type instance, the runtime may transform it back and forth between a primitive representation and a reference type that acts as wrapper around that value.
+This transformation is called boxing and unboxing.
+It often occurs when value types are passed as arguments to generic functions as they solely work with reference types underneath.

 * #### by-name parameter
 A parameter that is marked with a `=>` in front of the parameter type, e.g., `(x: => Int)`.
 The argument corresponding to a by-name parameter is evaluated not before the method is invoked, but each time the parameter is referenced by name inside the method.
-If a parameter is not by-name, it is by-value.
+If a parameter is not by-name, it is [by-value](#by-value-parameter).

 * #### by-value parameter
 A parameter that is not marked with a `=>` in front of the parameter type, e.g., `(x: Int)`.
 The argument corresponding to a by-value parameter is evaluated before the method is invoked.
-By-value parameters contrast with by-name parameters.
+By-value parameters contrast with [by-name parameters](#by-name-parameter).

 * #### class
 Defined with the `class` keyword, a _class_ may either be abstract or concrete, and may be parameterized with types and values when instantiated.
 In `new Array[String](2)`, the class being instantiated is `Array` and the type of the value that results is `Array[String]`.
 A class that takes type parameters is called a _type constructor_.
 A type can be said to have a class as well, as in: the class of type `Array[String]` is `Array`.